 This is a seasonal restaurant, so be sure to check hours before you visit.
 Much of the seating is outdoors so you’ll want to make sure you visit on a nice day.

 Do you prefer to eat at a casual, kid-friendly restaurant for lunch or dinner?
-We love the Doghouse, a hot dog shack located in Dennis Port (there’s also a second, newer location at West Dennis Beach).
+We love the Doghouse, a hot dog shack located in Dennis Port.
 Order at the counter, and then you’ll be called when your order is ready.

 While the Doghouse is known for its hot dogs, these aren’t just any hot dogs.
 You can get some delicious combinations like the Mayflower Beach Dog, which comes with skin-on fries, melted cheddar, and bacon bits, and the hot ‘n spicy dog, with queso cheese, Flamin’ Hot Cheetos, jalapeños, sriracha, and red pepper.

 There are also several types of delicious loaded fries.
 At the recommendation of the staff, I initially tried the Dennisport Fries and they are so good.
 They include bacon, cheddar, garlic aioli, and herbs, and are definitely meant to be shared.

 If you don’t want a hot dog, there are plenty of other options on the menu.
 These include chicken, lobster rolls, tacos, burgers, veggie dogs, and more.

 The Doghouse also has some great drinks, including frose, nitro coffee, craft beer, and wine.

 This is a casual, counter-service restaurant, and no reservations are accepted.
 There are picnic tables where you can sit and eat.
 Hours vary, so check before you head out.
 When we were there, they were closed on Mondays and Tuesdays.